aurimas13/Communication-of-Services/README.md

 [(Back to top)](#table-of-contents)

 The [Event Consumer](https://github.com/aurimas13/Communication-of-services/tree/main/EventConsumer)
-is an API application that has a default endpoint as **/event** to receive events and then process them while validating the incoming request through [data_validation.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/src/data_validation.py).
+is an API application that has on endpoint, **/event**, to receive events and then process them while validating the incoming request through [data_validation.py](https://github.com/aurimas13/Communication-of-services/blob/main/EventConsumer/src/data_validation.py).
 The program also involves